Writing the West

-Join us at AMWA for Writing the West, our monthly writing series combining art history, storytelling, and participants’ creative voices.
-To help inspire your writing, we’ll explore the Museum’s galleries, stopping to learn about specific paintings relevant to each month’s theme [see below].
-After spending time with the paintings, you’ll be given a writing prompt from the Story Map, a storytelling model co-created by Writing the West instructor Dan Manzanares.
+We invite writers across Colorado—both aspiring and established—to join us at AMWA for Writing the West, our monthly writing series combining art history, storytelling, and participants’ creative voices.
+To help inspire your writing, we’ll explore the Museum’s galleries, stopping to learn about specific paintings relevant to each month’s theme.
+After spending time with the paintings, you’ll be given a thematic, art-inspired writing prompt by Writing the West instructor, Dan Manzanares.

-Throughout the session, you’ll have the chance to share what you wrote next to the painting that inspired you.
-Writing the West is open to writers of all backgrounds, genres, and skill levels, even those who’ve never written creatively before!
+Throughout each writing session, you’ll have the chance to share your work next to the painting that inspired you.
+Writing the West is open to writers of all backgrounds, genres, and skill levels, even those who have never written creatively before!

-Each writer will have the opportunity to submit their work to be included in the season’s Writing the West anthology.
-In April we will host a Celebratory Reading of the anthology where writers can invite family and friends to watch them present their work in front of the paintings.
-Writers included in the anthology will receive a copy of the book and it will be displayed throughout AMWA’s galleries.
+Participants will have the opportunity to submit their writing to be included in the season’s Writing the West anthology.
+In April, we’ll host a Celebratory Reading where writers can invite family and friends to watch them present their work from the anthology in the galleries.
+Anthology contributors will receive a copy of the book, which will be displayed throughout AMWA’s galleries for all to enjoy.

 Upcoming Sessions